Heaty566/mychess/README.md

 ## Bug Report

 Feel free to create an issue request anytime we will check it out and fix it as soon as possible.
+Thank You So Much.

 ## Reference